resolvedxd/bulmaselect/README.md

 const config = {
   isOpen: false, // Whether to open the dropdown by default.
 Defaults to false.
   keepOpen: false, // Whether to keep the dropdown open on clickoff.
 Defaults to false.
+  keepOpenClickoff: false, // Set this to true if you want to keep the menu open on clickoff
   injectStyle: true, // Whether to inject the default CSS.
 Defaults to true.
   btnMaxLabels: 3, // The max labels to show on the button before elipsing text.
 Defaults to 3.
   btnDelimiter: ",", // The delimiter (i.e ,) between labels on the button.
 Defaults to `, `.